Experiment5X/GscInterpreter/README.md

 This is an interpreter for the game scripting language used by MW2, CoD WaW, and CoD 4.

-So far this application will parse the code and interpret basic mathematical expressions.
+So far this application will parse the code (aka check for syntax errors) and interpret basic mathematical expressions.

 ### Usage
 To compile the application run: